xrdocs/ncs5500/_tutorials/coexistence-between-bfd-over-bundle-and-bfd-over-logical-bundle.md

 | BI    | Bundle Interface                                                                                                        |
 | IB    | IETF BoB                                                                                                                |

-Instead of bundle main interface, let us add a sub-interface of the same bundle for the ISIS adjacency.
-We will keep the mode as Inherited.
+Now let us add a sub-interface of the same bundle for the ISIS adjacency.
+We will keep the mode as Inherit.

 <div class="highlighter-rouge">
 <pre class="highlight">